CoinOpLLC/mule/docs/TheBookOfBooks.md

 Settlement updates the actual `Folio`s, with `Account` specific (and this `Folio` specific) cash account `capital.Instrument`s substituted for the raw `money.Currency` pseudo `Instrument` specified in the `Order` and enumerated within the `Leg`s of the `Trade` specified in the `Transaction`.

-Each OMS must maintain a contra `Ledger.Folio.Key`.
-The creation of this account (and its `Ledger.Folio.Key`) must occur before the OMS is created.
+Each OMS must maintain a contra `Ledger.Folios.Key`.
+The creation of this account (and its `Ledger.Folios.Key`) must occur before the OMS is created.

 TODO: revisit parent/child orders